c0ded00d1e12/ecen224/_labs/image.md

 -------------
      00000011   <--- The masked value
 ```
-although this is most obvious when representing the numbers as binary, the masking principles work for any representation of numbers.
+Although this is most obvious when representing the numbers as binary, the masking principles work for any representation of numbers.

 If we wanted to recreate the following operation in C with hexademical numbers, it would be the following: